krishnagopika/InterviewQuestions/Salesforce/Objects.md

 48. How to identify the record type of record?
 49. What is the default record type in salesforce?
 50. Once a new record type is created, is it possible to create a new record type of type master?
+51.  why is it not possible to create a master record type when a custom record type is created?